 We respond to crises and go beyond disaster response to help people in the most vulnerable communities.
-In the aftermath of every major natural disaster we have responded to since 2004, we've developed long-term local solutions to prepare communities for the future.
+In the aftermath of every major natural disaster we have responded to since 2004, we have developed long-term local solutions to prepare communities for the future.

-Over the last 39 years, we've been tackling the world's toughest challenges in partnership with communities, governments and business, finding flexible and innovative solutions.
+Over the last 40 years, we have been tackling the world's toughest challenges in partnership with communities, governments and business, finding flexible and innovative solutions.
 As a global organisation, Mercy Corps has provided £4 billion in lifesaving assistance to more than 220 million people.
-That's given us a deep understanding of the complex challenges facing our most vulnerable communities and the approaches required to overcome them.
+That has given us a deep understanding of the complex challenges facing our most vulnerable communities and the approaches required to overcome them.